hats-finance/hats-contracts/docs/roles.md

 - can call `submitClaim` - submit a claim for a bounty payout
 - can call `setPendingMaxBounty` - set a pending request for the maximum percentage of the vault that can be paid out as a bounty
 - can call `setMaxBounty` - set the vault's maximum bounty percentage to the already pending percentage
+- can call `setVestingParams` set vesting parameters for bounty paid

 ## `HatVaults.feeSetter`